OnionUI/Onion/README.md

 ## Installation

-system's box art folder into the system's respective folder in /Roms/ and rename each folder to "Imgs"

 #### Installation (Fresh Install):
 - Format your SD card as Fat32.
 (Use a fast, trusted brand not the one sent with the handheld.
 The default miyoo SD card is slow, it will ruin your experience and likely loose your data)
 - Unzip the ".tmp_update" folder and its content to the root of your SD.